 So, the questions remain where do we go wrong?

-Developers develop the application as suggested by the team manager while the investors’ demand binds the manager.
-So, the solution here is that when you want to build a project for your business, you need to think in the long run (if you run a business or own a start-up company) instead of focusing on short term goal.
+“We, sometimes, have to focus on the demand of investors, not the requirement of the project,” explained Saurabh while talking about the significance of frameworks in mobile application development.
+So, the solution here is that when you want to build a project for your business, you need to think in the long run (if you run a business or own a start-up company) instead of focusing on short-term goals.

 The fact of the matter is the application must suit your;

--> Company’s Infrastructure
+- Company’s Infrastructure

--> Services and Products
+- Services and Products

 - Customers Demand

-Case-Study of Airbnb with React Native
+Case Study of Airbnb with React Native

-But, after some time, the company started facing a lot of issues, and that forced it to drop React Native and turn back to the native framework.
+Airbnb was one of the first adopters of React Native.
+Initially, the company was happy with its performance.
+But, later, the company started facing many issues, forcing it to drop react-native cross-platform and turn back to a native framework.
 It is interesting to know what the reasons were.